ljy266/ljy266/README.md

 - 👋 Hi, I’m @ljy266
-- 👀 I’m interested in ...
+- 👀 I’m interested in a lot of things, coding is just one of them
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me jl666@bu.edu

-I am a Boston University Graduate Student, my BU email is jl666@bu.com
-(This is for the class cs633)

 <!---
 ljy266/ljy266 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.